yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

     ```pwsh
     $env:CR_PAT="<GitHub Personal Access Token>"
     ```
  1. Open the `deploy-webapp.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add your GitHub account username for the `$githubAccount` variable on the second line.
-Once the changes is done make sure to save the file.
+Once the changes are done make sure to save the file.

     >**Note:** We have already updated the $studentprefix in this file with the required value.